discord-jda/JDA-Website/docs/using-jda/interactions.md

 You can specify which channel types you wish to appear as channel choices by using the `setChannelTypes` method on `EntitySelectMenu.Builder`.

+!!! info

+    You can only specify the entity and channel types to be shown as entity select options.
+Further customization is not supported.

 ##### Handling EntitySelectInteractionEvent

 When a user submits their choices from an Entity Select Menu, you will receive an `EntitySelectInteractionEvent` for the respective interaction with the selected values.